abcwcm/Cao_Epicardium/README.md

 # scRNA-seq of epicardial cells during zebrafish heart regeneration

+>Xia et al.: *Activation of a transient progenitor state in the epicardium is required for zebrafish heart regeneration*.
+Nat.Commun.

 The Applied Bioinformatics Core analyzed single-cell RNA sequencing data generated from epicardial cells of zebrafish models of cardiac injury.
 The main goal was to understand whether different sub-populations of epicardial cells contribute to specific aspects of myocardial regeneration.